Easy Bible Quiz and Questions with Answers.

 Genesis 8:6-12

-13. What was the first miracle in the Bible that Jesus performed?
+What is the traditionally first miracle in the Bible that Jesus performed?

 Mary and her family were invited to a wedding, which included Jesus and his disciples.